 With regard to risks associated with changes in regulations in its markets, the Company continuously monitors the regulatory efforts to be able to indicate potentially negative effects and to work for favorable regulatory changes.
-Changes in regulations can lead to a short-term impact on the results, such as deferred collections.
-However, in the long-term, the operations have historically adapted to the new circumstances.
+Changes to the regulatory or political environments in which the DDM Group operates, a failure to comply with applicable laws, regulations, licenses and codes of practice or failure of any employees to comply with internal policies and procedures may negatively affect the DDM Group's business.